benmatselby/sublime-phpcs/README.md

 - `phpmd_command_on_save` – Do you want the command to execute on save?
 - `phpmd_executable_path` – The path to the phpmd executable.
 If empty string, use PATH to find it
 - `phpmd_additional_args` – This is the extra information you want to pass to the phpmd command.
 For example which “rulesets” you want to run

-### Scheck

-- `scheck_run` - Do you want the scheck application to run?
-Off by default
-- `scheck_command_on_save` - Do you want the command to execute on save?
-- `scheck_executable_path` - The path to the scheck executable.
-If empty string, use PATH to find it
-- `scheck_additional_args` - This is the extra information you want to pass to the scheck command.
-  Examples of the settings files can be found here

 ### Project Based Settings